Supervisor George David Scanlan (Reg MBACP)

 My current university training is allowing me to revisit the theories, models and methods of supervision, to reflect on my years of experience and to explore how supervision is responding to the various demands and challenges which the counselling and psychotherapy world is clearly facing.

-If my brief outline resonates with you and you would like to begin a dialogue with me about supervision, whether short or longer term, then please contact me and we can arrange an initial meeting at your preferred location - Liverpool or Manchester.
+If my brief outline resonates with you and you would like to begin a dialogue with me about supervision, whether short or longer term, then please contact me and we can arrange an initial meeting at the Liverpool Therapy Rooms.
 I may also be able to see you at your place of work, please ask.

 Please phone or email me to arrange an initial meeting to discuss your supervision requirements.